 This is part of the Beginner’s Guide To WordPress Series.
 We’ll cover how to work with images in WordPress to make your posts stand out – and look just right.

-Great images add tons of life to you website.
+Great images add tons of life to your website.
 And just like editing text, or creating links – the backend of WordPress tries to make it easy to work with images on your posts, pages, products, or portfolios (and more).
-Here’s how to work with images in WordPress…
+Here’s how to work with images in WordPress.

 Adding an Image From Your Computer

 Adding images to your posts isn’t just helpful in getting your point across, but it also adds to your site’s look and overall completeness.